Claudio Stampi: Life

 He is the editor and contributor of three chapters to Why We Nap: Evolution, Chronobiology, and Functions of Polyphasic and Ultrashort Sleep.
-The book is considered a reference on the subject and widely available in academic libraries, six editions were published between 1992 and 2014 with a foreword by Jürgen Aschoff, the co-founder of the field of chronobiology.
+The book is considered a reference on the subject and is widely available in academic libraries.
+Six editions were published between 1992 and 2014 with a foreword by Jürgen Aschoff, the co-founder of the field of chronobiology.
 He also wrote more than 100 research papers on his work.